alfa7158/SARSCoV2-EU/README.md

 2- using expo-player for the audio
 3- adding likes and comments as soon as the design is improved for best user experince 4- adding the number of daily cases and deaths in each country whihch is almost done.
+5- finishing up the features of pdf  and documents